Deploying to Payara Cloud from a GitHub Action Workflow

 Running PCL

-Payara Cloud Comand Line is an executable JAR file and requires at least the Java 8 development kit to be present in the environment it should run in.
-The binary we pointed to in a previous step is just a shell wrapper for executing java.
+Payara Cloud Command Line is an executable JAR file and requires at least the Java 8 development kit to be present in the environment it should run in.
+The binary we pointed to in a previous step is just a shell wrapper for executing Java.

 Logging In

 As a user, you authenticate using a browser.
-Deployment script obviously cannot do that.
-Instead, you login once via command PCL login and get a token which the script will use as its identity.
+The deployment script obviously cannot do that.
+Instead, you log in once via the command PCL login and get a token which the script will use as its identity.
 The entire process is described in detail in PayaraCloud's documentation, the command line interaction will look like this:

 # Uncomment when you're using Cloud Trial instance: